Tixel: Types of tactile pixels

 Temperature tactile pixels - transmit the effect of temperature on the receiver.
 When transmitting a matrix of proportional temperature sensors (tactile temperature matrix) is used.

 Pressure tactile pixels (pressure capturing tixels) - transmit the level of pressure on the receiver.
 When transmitting a force sensor matrix is used.

-When a pressure capturing pixel is being used in a exoskeleton-type technology where a signal is being transmitted on a human skin, tactile pixel provides a “feeling of gliding over material” (in case if the delay between transmitting signals isn’t longer than an average human brain frequency of receiving information from the outer source).
+When a pressure capturing pixel is being used in an exoskeleton-type technology where a signal is being transmitted on a human skin, tactile pixel provides a “feeling of gliding over material” (in case if the delay between transmitting signals isn't longer than an average human brain frequency of receiving information from the outer source).

 Images in the shape of a dolphin generated by the temperature sensitive matrix.

 Usages of tactile pixels

 Tactile sensor sheet tightly conforming to a model of the human upper jaw.

 Tactile pixels have a wide range of possible usages.
 As for right now most common fields for them are VR/AR studies (simulating surfaces for gaming) and medicine (laparoscopy, supporting system for blind people).
-But as it’s a fairly new study, those examples of course do not cover the full potential of this technology.
+But as it's a fairly new study, those examples of course do not cover the full potential of this technology.